23AIBox/RL-GenRisk/README.md

 ```
 conda env create -f environment.yaml
 ```

 We upload a trained model for clear cell renal cell carcinoma risk gene identification.
 To run this model you can use command line instructions:
 ```
 python identify.py
 ```
+This process will take about 1-2 minutes.
 After the running is completed, the file `Ranking_List.txt` is output in the corresponding directory, which contains the identified gene risk ranking list.

 ## The output of RL-GenRisk
 `Ranking_List.txt` contains the ranking, the average shortest path length to all known risk genes, the cosine similarity of the feature representations with known risk genes, and the corresponding significance p-value (one-sided t-test) for each gene.